-In the nominal inflection this would appear like this: one of the patterns (the oblique in -es-/-en-) is used to inflect inherited nouns due to historical reasons, the other pattern (the oblique in -os-/-on-), being itself borrowed from Greek (Bakker 1997), is used to inflect borrowed nouns.
-For example, descriptions of Lovari (Hutterer & Mészáros 1967, Cech & Heinschink 1999) go along this path, with minor differences, so even masculine nouns with a stem-final -i take the oblique in -os-/-on- (Cech & Heinschink 1999: 22), which is clearly not the case, as we saw in section 6.3.
-Elšík (2000) discusses the historical development of nominal paradigms in detail, and, regarding the Greek-derived word foro 'town', he states that diachronically forós- replaced forés-, so that the oblique form could resemble the nominative singular.
-However, even in a diachronic sense, this is hard to justify, as it goes against the basic layout of the inherited inflection, where the oblique singular stem ends in -es-, no matter what the nominative ending is (for example nominative singular bāló 'pig' and obl. sing. bālés-).
+Within the nominal inflection, this would mean that the -es-/en- pattern is used to inflect inherited nouns due to historical reasons, while the -os-/-on- pattern, being itself borrowed from Greek (Bakker 1997), is used to inflect borrowed nouns.
+For example, descriptions of Lovari (Hutterer & Mészáros 1967; Cech & Heinschink 1999) go along this path, with minor differences, so even masculine nouns with a stem-final -i take the oblique in -os-/-on- (Cech & Heinschink 1999, 22), which is clearly not the case, as we saw in section 6.3.
+Elšík (2000) discusses the historical development of nominal paradigms in detail, and, regarding the Greek-derived word $f \bar{o} r o$ 'town', he states that diachronically $f \bar{o} r o s$ - replaced $f \bar{o} r e s$ -, so that the oblique form could resemble the nominative singular.
+However, even in a diachronic sense, this is hard to justify, as it goes against the basic layout of the inherited inflection, where the oblique singular stem ends in -es-, no matter what the nominative ending is (for example nominative singular $b \bar{a} l o s$ 'pig' and obl. sing. $b \bar{a} l e s$ -).